 Everyone knows peanut butter cookies, but have you ever tried to make cashew butter cookies?
-I just did and can say that if you like cashew butter more than peanut butter, you’ll love the cashew butter cookies version as well.
+I can say that if you like cashew butter more than peanut butter, you’ll love the cashew butter cookies version as well.
 Now the great thing about this recipe is that the butters are 1:1 substitutes.
 If you have a favorite peanut butter cookie recipe already, just sub in cashew butter.

 If you don’t have a favorite recipe already, then this cashew butter cookie recipe is my favorite.
-They are soft and chewy with a great yet muted nutty flavor.
+They are soft and chewy with a great yet subtle nutty flavor.
 I personally like cashew butter over the more popular peanut butter, so I was very happy that these cookies turned out so delicious.

 The first thing you need to do for this cashew butter cookies recipe is to cream together the butter and sugars.
 I used a mix of white and brown sugar for these cookies.
 I also used a stand mixer with the paddle attachment, but you can cream the ingredients by hand if you don’t have a stand mixer.

 After the butter and sugars are creamed, you can add the cashew butter.
 For this recipe I use 200 grams of cashew butter.
 Let the paddle do the work while you prepare the dry ingredients.
 Sift together the flour, baking powder, and baking soda.
 Turn the paddle onto the lowest speed and spoon in the dry ingredients one tablespoon at a time.

 The result is a shiny, smooth, oily (nut butters have tons of fat), ball of dough.
 I use a tablespoon to scoop out a piece of the dough, roll it between my palms, and place the balls on a parchment lined baking sheet.
 You can also use a silicone mat as well.